Three days in the Edmonton-Jasper region filled with Indigenous perspectives

 West Edmonton Mall is one of the North America’s top indoor shopping attractions.
 Part adventure park, entertainment complex and shopping and dining destination, WEM spans the equivalent of 48 city blocks.
 Highlights include more than 800 shops and services, a casino, movie theatres, mini golf course, a skating rink and the Sea Life Caverns aquarium.

 Experience the River Valley Discovery Tour and enjoy hiking inside Alberta’s capital city and within Edmonton’s world famous river valley.
-You will learn about the unique geological features exposed in the river valley and walk in the footsteps of the indigenous peoples who continue to visit this sacred place on Turtle Island for the last 10,000 years.
+You will learn about the unique geological features exposed in the river valley and walk in the footsteps of the Indigenous peoples who continue to visit this sacred place on Turtle Island for the last 10,000 years.
 You will also participate in a sharing circle with some indigenous music and storytelling.
-ITA Member.

 Overnight at River Cree Resort & Casino